Printed on 5/9/2024

 Serves as an introduction to the construction management profession and the Construction Management program at FVTC.
 Provides students with an overview of residential, commercial and industrial construction practice prior to student co-op experience.

-• Understanding Construction Drawings (CMT)
+• Understanding Construction Documents (CMT)

 1Credit